 This isn't hippie mumbo jumbo.
-The Buddhist concept of the five Skandha (form, sensation, perception, mental formations, consciousness) is an idea that dates back to thousands of years BC (Pali canon translation).
+The Buddhist concept of the five Skandhas (form, sensation, perception, mental formations, consciousness) is an idea that dates back to thousands of years BC (Pali canon translation).
 The fact that it maps so well to modern neurobiology is remarkable.
 If you investigate a question using completely different tools, across societies and timespans, and come to a similar answer, you've probably found something useful.

 A stimulus (sound of door creaking) hits the ear, reaches the thalamus, registers the automatic affect of fear via the amygdala in 20ms, and causes you to jump.
 180ms later, the stimulus has been mediated by the cortex, which recognizes (through slower but more advanced cognition), that it was a friend entering the room, and your fear subsides.
 You recognize their face and begin a conversation.
 The entire experience starts as door atoms and sound waves, but eventually becomes rational meaning in your brain.